 cities, with the [governmental and Party] organs, schools, factories, and neighborhoods as units.
 There should be at least three and at most eleven members in each committee.
 [The committees] must absorb the participation of reliable patriotic people from outside the Party and become United Front organizations for public security and defense.
 These committees will follow the leadership of the basic-level government and public security organs and will bear the responsibility for helping the People's Government liquidate counterrevolutionaries, guard against traitors and spies, protect the country, and for public order and security."
 This system established widespread public security presence across all social levels in the country.
 Starting in 1952, security defense committees were established in various institutions including factories, schools, villages, and production brigades.
 Typically composed of three to eleven officers, mainly volunteers drawn from the CCP and Communist Youth League, these committees operated under the direction of city or county public security bureaus.
 They played a crucial role in mobilizing the masses to implement policies, maintain public order, and identify class enemies.
 It's worth mentioning that the authority of these committees was constrained during the period from 1954 to 1957.

-They are, for example, used in the anti-drug campaign which relied on local cadres to inform the public, because the campaign was kept silent for foreign countries (see Article 48).
+They were, for example, used in the anti-drug campaign which relied on local cadres to inform the public, because the campaign was kept silent for foreign countries (see Article 48).

 These security committees had both repressive and liberating aspects.
 While they were under the CCP's leadership and often employed surveillance and repression against street residents who opposed the new regime, their functions extended beyond mere suppression.
 They were responsible for monitoring and “reforming” the “Four Category Elements” landlords, rich peasants, counterrevolutionaries, and bad elements.
 They played a vital role in ensuring the daily security of street residents, garnering positive support from residents for their efforts in crime prevention and resolution at the neighborhood level.
 Additionally, activities like the Newspaper Reading Team, initially intended for indoctrination, inadvertently provided access to new information for illiterate residents, which was seen as beneficial to the public welfare and elicited high interest from the residents.